-Trust that your child will eat what she needs and allow her to have as much or as little of the foods you offer.
+Trust that your child will eat what they need and allow them to have as much or as little of the foods you offer.
 Don’t worry about your child occasionally skipping a meal or snack altogether.
-As long as you offer foods at consistent times from day to day your child will have plenty of opportunities to get the nutrition she needs.
+As long as you offer foods at consistent times from day to day your child will have plenty of opportunities to get the nutrition they need over time.

-Studies show that pressuring children to eat “healthy” foods such as vegetables can backfire.
-Let your child choose what she wants from the foods you put on the table (or in your baby’s case, on the tray).
+Studies show that pressuring children to eat “healthy” foods such as vegetables can backfire, causing them to be even less likely to eat those foods in the future.14 Let your child choose what they want from the foods you put on the table or their tray.
 It’s perfectly fine (and normal) if your child only eats one or two of the foods you offer.

 As you serve different foods at the family table, encourage everyone to have a taste, but reassure them that they don’t have to, there will be other opportunities!

 For more information about picky eating, check out our Picky Eating Hub